 A hypothetical scenario when taking out a mortgage

 Let us use a hypothetical scenario to get the ball rolling.
 You are ready to move out of your parents’ house and into your own place.
 You have saved up a significant down payment, you’ve spent years nurturing your credit report, and you have all of the documentation ready to go.
 You have even been at your job long enough to satisfy any lender fears.

 Now, you can choose to go down to the bank or do business through an online mortgage broker recommended by a friend.
-You’re intrigued by the latter option, so you take a good long look at this mortgage broker’s website.
-You like what you see.
 Are you going to make a move, or are you going to do what your parents suggested: take a day off from work so you can go meet with the bank loan officer?

 A broker will save you time

 Take your business to the bank and you can expect to have to make a tremendous time commitment.
 Expect to sit with the loan officer just to get things rolling.
 After that, expect to spend time gathering documentation, answering e-mails, making phone calls, etc. Finally, expect to wait a while as your application slowly works its way through the underwriting process.